Coffee bar essentials: a barista-approved coffee nook

-At home, we make space for our rituals.
-You have a breakfast bar for morning meals, a bathroom for relaxing baths, and if you're lucky, a gym for working out.
-I'm a firm believer that coffee - arguably the most important ritual of them all - also should have its own space too.
+I'm a firm believer in making space for our rituals, whether that's a breakfast bar for morning meals, a bathroom for relaxing baths, and, if you're lucky, a gym for working out.
+For me, coffee, arguably the most important ritual of all, should have its own space too.

-There are two aspects that you need to consider for a coffee bar.
-I'll give you the practicalities: the essential items you need in your coffee bar.
-Then, our interiors experts have written about how to design a coffee station in five simple steps.
-Armed with both of these, your favorite café just got a whole lot more local.
+I'll give you all the coffee bar essentials that I, a former barista, have collected over the years.
+These are the practicalities.
+Then, our interior experts have written about how to design a coffee station in five simple steps.
+Armed with both of these, I have a feeling that your favorite café might be moving in-house.

 The Quick List

 Further down, I'll give you options and explanations of what you need in your coffee bar and why you need it.
-I even explained the psychology behind your coffee mug.
-However, if you just want a quick list of the coffee bar bare necessities, here's everything you need.
+I'll even explain the psychology behind your coffee mug.
+However, if you just want a quick list of the coffee bar necessities, here's everything you need.

 It's inarguable that beans taste better when they're fresh.
 This sturdy and chic grinder is incredibly compact, and our tests found that its flat burrs make the most consistent coffee grounds on the market.